What is My Car Insurance Score?

 What is a Good Auto Insurance Score?

+So what is a good insurance score?
 The definition of a ‘good’ auto insurance score varies between reporting bureaus.
 FICO says anything over 700 is good, for example, while LexisNexis says anything over 776 is good.
 TransUnion doesn’t have a specific limit for ‘good’, although a higher number is always better.

 When you request your auto insurance score from TransUnion or Credit Karma, you should get a breakdown of what your score means and how it compares to the scores of other drivers.